jaredmcdonald/node-demo/README.md

-An example Node website and app.
+An Example Node Website
 ====

-An example Node website and app.
-This is an example using the Express framework for the website and Restify based API - two web apps working together.
+An example Node website and API.
+This is an example using Express framework for the website and a Restify based API - two web apps working together.
 Backbone is used on the front end to assist in this interaction.

 ##What is Node##